amosnier/ecg/README.md

 # ecg [![Build Status](https://travis-ci.org/amosnier/ecg.svg?branch=master)](https://travis-ci.org/amosnier/ecg)
-Embedded C++ code generator
+C++ code generator for embedded systems
 ## Name and purpose
 At the moment, `ecg`'s only ability is to generate C++ header files from [CMSIS System View Description file](http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html).
-It may or may not grow and at some point better reflect the possible interpretation of its name as a general acronym for "Embedded C ++ Generator".
+It may or may not grow and at some point better reflect the possible interpretation of its name as a general acronym for "C++ code generator for embedded systems".
 ## Prerequisites
 Python 3 is required to run `ecg`, as well as the package `xmltodict`.
 If you are lucky enough to run `virtualenv` and `virtualenvwrapper`, getting this could be as simple as: